The Benefits of Acupuncture for Dogs

 5. Can acupuncture replace medication for my dog?

-Acupuncture is often used alongside medication, not as a replacement.
-Always discuss your dog’s treatment plan with your vet.
+Acupuncture is often used alongside medication prescribed by vets, not as a replacement.
+Always discuss your dog’s treatment plan with your vet, and never give your dog medications designed for humans.

 6. What conditions can acupuncture treat in dogs?